megabyte1981/CSS-Inherit/README.md

 # CSS inherit.js
-This simple jQuery plugin allows CSS classes to inherit from other CSS classes from with other CSS stylesheets.
+This simple jQuery plugin allows CSS classes to inherit from other CSS classes that are being referenced from within other CSS stylesheets.

 This plugin was a proof of concept project.
 I'm sure there are some edge cases.

 #### Requirements
 - jQuery